Guide 3.0 - Available Now!

 There also are changes in the groupings of categories of tests and measures, and categories of interventions.
 For example, the test and measure category Gait, Locomotion and Balance from the Guide second edition is reorganized to more accurately reflect ICF language: Gait and Balance are now separate categories, and Locomotion is now Mobility (Including Locomotion).
 Some categories have been combined.
 For example, the old intervention categories Electrotherapeutic Modalities and Physical Agents and Mechanical Modalities are combined into Biophysical Agents.

-The Preferred Physical Therapist Practice Patterns from previous editions have been deleted from Guide 3.0 and will be available on the APTA website later this year for educational purposes only.
+The Preferred Physical Therapist Practice Patterns from previous editions have been deleted from Guide 3.0 and are now available on the APTA website for educational purposes only.
 The practice pattern groupings or titles, which often were used as diagnostic classifications, have not been systematically reviewed.
 The descriptions of management for individuals who might be classified in practice pattern groupings have not been formally reviewed since the creation of the patterns.

 The House of Delegates position DIAGNOSIS BY PHYSICAL THERAPISTS HOD P06-12-10-09 states: “A diagnosis is a label encompassing a cluster of signs and symptoms commonly associated with a disorder or syndrome or category of impairments in body structures and function, activity limitations, or participation restrictions.”
 With the adoption of APTA’s new vision statement that inextricably links our professional identity to the movement system, the diagnostic process used by physical therapists defines which elements of the movement system contribute to deficits in capacity or performance that become the focus of the plan of care.
 The clinical practice guidelines being developed by APTA sections and external entities also will guide decision making.